-The appliance will start heating after a few seconds.
-The remaining time will count down on the display.
+The appliance starts to heat after a few seconds.
+The cooking time counts down in the display.

 The cooking time has elapsed

 An audible signal will sound.
 The appliance will stop heating.
 The cooking time will be zero on the display.